Anti-Jamming Precoding Against Disco Intelligent Reflecting Surfaces Based Fully-Passive Jamming Attacks: Introduction

 On the other hand, jamming attacks (also referred to as DoS-type attacks) can be launched by an active jammer (AJ) that imposes intentional interference on the communication between the legitimate access point (AP) and its LUs~\cite{AntiJammingSurv}.
 In practice, physical-layer AJs can generally be classified into constant AJs, intermittent AJs, reactive AJs, and adaptive AJs~\cite{DoSsur1}.
 A constant AJ continuously broadcasts jamming signals, such as modulated Gaussian waveforms or pseudorandom noise, over an open wireless channel to prevent LUs from communicating with the legitimate AP.
 However, constant AJs are energy-inefficient because they constantly consume power, and thus energy constraints are an inherent drawback for AJs~\cite{DoSJamm}.
 To overcome this drawback, intermittent AJs~\cite{intermittentAJ}, reactive AJs~\cite{reactiveAJ}, and adaptive AJs~\cite{adaptiveAJ} have been investigated.
 The basic idea of these AJs is to reduce the duration of the jamming transmission in order to reduce the consumption of power.
 However, all types of active jamming require a certain amount of jamming power to effectively attack the LUs.
 Given the inherent energy disadvantage of AJs, can jamming attacks be launched without jamming power?

 Recently, intelligent reflecting surfaces (IRSs) have been considered to be a promising technology for future 6G systems, and can be used to reflect electromagnetic waves in a controlled manner~\cite{IRSsur1,HuangRIS}.
 Specifically, an IRS is an ultra-thin surface equipped with multiple sub-wavelength reflecting elements whose electromagnetic responses (i.e., amplitudes and phase shifts) can be controlled, for instance, by simple programmable PIN or varactor diodes~\cite{IRSsur2}.
-Previous works have mainly focused on the use of legitimate IRSs in order to improve performance metrics such as spectrum efficiency (SE)~\cite{MySE,AORIS}, energy efficiency (EE)~\cite{MyEE,EE1}, or cell coverage~\cite{PostDrRenQ}, assuming the legitimate AP knows the the IRS-related channel state information (CSI), and can control their phase response.
+Previous works have mainly focused on the use of legitimate IRSs in order to improve performance metrics such as spectrum efficiency (SE)~\cite{MySE,AORIS,CC1}, energy efficiency (EE)~\cite{MyEE}, cell coverage~\cite{PostDrRenQ}, or physical-layer security~\cite{AddPLS1,AddPLS2}, assuming the legitimate AP knows the the IRS-related channel state information (CSI), and can control their phase response.
+The authors of~\cite{CC1,PostDrRenQ} significantly enhanced the coverage and spectrum efficiency via the practical design of reconfigurable surfaces.